Temporary Australian Business Visas:

-For instance, during 2009-2010 Migration Program year, 3,109 Business Work visa applications (includes temporary employer sponsorships) under the subclass 457 visa stream were refused (statistics provided by DIAC).
+For instance, during the latest Migration Program year, 3,109 Business Work visa applications (includes temporary employer sponsorships) under the subclass 457 visa stream were refused (statistics provided by DIAC).

 Regulations and policy are complex and ever-changing.
 Right now, the Australian Government is conducting a major review of the current Temporary Residence Program in an effort to simplify its operation, with a view to removing unnecessary complexities and inconsistencies.

 As in every application, great care is required in preparing forms and key supporting documents.
 Often what is submitted initially will be relied upon by the Department of Immigration in subsequent applications.